-Department: Social Sciences/History • Phone: 570-740-0323 Program of Studies Leading to the A.A.S.
-Degree Program Mission/Description:
+Department: Social Sciences/History • Phone: 570-740-0323

 The Early Childhood Education Program's mission is to provide general education and early childhood education professional experiences to students from diverse backgrounds supporting the pursuit of academic and career goals.

 - Apply general education and early childhood education knowledge to the creation of effective learning environments for children birth through grade 4. - Develop skill competencies required for a career in Early Childhood Education by laying the foundation for entrance into the workforce or transfer to a Pre-k to Grade 4 PA teacher certification program. - Earn an AAS degree in early childhood education by meeting standards outlined by National Association for the Education of Young Children (NAEYC) and Pennsylvania Department of Education (PDE).